micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 Which of the two did the will of _his_ father?"
 They said to Him, "The first."
 Jesus said to them, "Assuredly, I say to you that tax collectors and harlots enter the kingdom of God before you.

 ###### 32
-For John came to you in the way of righteousness, and you did not believe him; but tax collectors and harlots believed him; and when you saw _it,_ you did not afterward [^f]relent and believe him. ## The Parable of the Wicked Vinedressers
+For John came to you in the way of righteousness, and you did not believe him; but tax collectors and harlots believed him; and when you saw _it,_ you did not afterward relent and believe him. ## The Parable of the Wicked Vinedressers

 ###### 33
 "Hear another parable: There was a certain landowner who planted a vineyard and set a hedge around it, dug a winepress in it and built a tower.
 And he leased it to vinedressers and went into a far country.